4 Steps To Tame A Feral Cat

 4. Be Patient, And Move Slowly

 By following these steps and being gentle to the kitten, you'll be well on your way to having a friendly companion.
 Now, the kitten can be adopted or integrated safely into your home as a pet.
-The important thing is, it can now live a long and healthy life.
+The important thing is, it can now live a safe, long and healthy life with you.